turnkeylinux-apps/tkldev/docs/cutomizations/import.rst

 Optional: Bugfix, tweak, refactor
 ---------------------------------

-The main branch will be ``master``, but to faciliate collaboration with the upstream developer/maintainer, adhere to the `Git Flow`_ for pull requests::
+The main branch will be ``master``, but to facilitate collaboration with the upstream developer/maintainer, adhere to the `Git Flow`_ for pull requests::